evcraddock/mealplan-mcp/README.md

 - Create detailed meal plans for specific dates and meal types
 - Manage ignored ingredients that should be excluded from grocery lists
 - Generate grocery lists for date ranges with automatic checkboxes
-- Full MCP (Model-Centric Programming) compatibility for AI-driven interfaces
+- Full MCP (Model Context Provider) compatibility for AI-driven interfaces

 ## Development Setup